 Jobseekers with low qualifications face greatly diminished opportunities.
 According to the Centre For Social Justice(CJS), “there is a clear positive relationship between higher-level qualifications and earning potential”, while “Almost half of adults from the lowest socioeconomic groups have not received any training at all since they left education”.
 Inequality will increase unless disadvantaged adults are given access to the skills training they need to enhance their prospects.

-This problem is not just one experienced by the individuals who are at a disadvantage, but it has significant ramifications for the state of the economy.
+This problem is not just one experienced by the individuals who are at a disadvantage.
+It also has significant ramifications for the state of the economy.
 The CSJ found that “a quarter of workers in the UK are underqualified for their jobs, and 11.3 million adults do not have the full set of basic digital skills”, while, “Working adults with basic digital skills are paid an average annual salary that is 38 per cent higher than those without these skills”.

 Digitising employability services can have a dual impact.
 Firstly, by virtue of using a technological platform to access employability services, jobseekers will be honing vital digital literacy skills.
-This will give them access to a broader range of work opportunities while also increasing confidence, an essential ingredient in any successful job search.
+This will give them access to a broader range of work opportunities while also increasing confidence.
+Self belief is an essential ingredient in any successful job search.

 Secondly, delivering training digitally can bring down the cost of learning while also standardising the learning materials jobseekers have access to.
 This means that high-quality hard and soft skills training can be delivered to all jobseekers without the high price tag of in-person training.
 As all jobseekers can access the same materials and guide their learning according to their own requirements, equality and accessibility will be greatly improved.

-Digital training that makes use of a variety of content types and can be accessed via a phone or laptop at any time, enables all jobseekers including those facing the biggest barriers, to enhance their skills and improve their prospects, in their own time and at their own pace.
+Digital training that makes use of a variety of content types and can be accessed via a phone or laptop at any time.
+This enables all jobseekers, including those facing the biggest barriers, to enhance their skills and improve their prospects, in their own time and at their own pace.
 As 84% of UK adults own a smartphone, services that can be accessed through these devices are well placed to address inequality, including in employment.